blackpintz/React-Calculator/README.md

 ## Description

 The project builds  a calculator for Math-magicians Inc using create-react-app.
-In this milestone, I tied the calculations module with the components and added the interaction to the buttons using a handleClick function.
+In this milestone, I tied the calculations module with the components and added the interaction to the buttons.

 ## Built with